grantjenks/python-c2f/README.rst

 - Add README sections for release workflow

-- Build docs for zoom-ability
+- Use Sphinx: build docs for zoom-ability

-- Release only on version tag
+- Add note about configuring secrets

 Is Python interpreted or compiled?